jmoggridge/jmoggridge/README.md

 ### Hi 👋 I'm Jason A. Moggridge

+*2024-09-22: I am currently looking for the next step in my career.
+If you would like me to be part of your team, please reach out to me at ja.moggridge@gmail.com.
+Cheers!*

 I'm a programmer and data analyst working on biomedical research with the [Fralick lab](https://fralicklab.com/).